Smrtnyk/Firetable/README.md

 Frontend is made with Quasar which uses Vue as its framework.
 Backend communication is done with Firebase and cloud functions.

-Current capabilities on fronted are:
+Current capabilities on frontend are:
 * Floor management
 * Event management
 * User management
 * Dark mode

-Implemented functions:
+Implemented firebase cloud functions:
 * Event creation
 * User creation
 * User removal